aroemers/mount-lite/README.md

 ```

 While the functions offer a convenient, readable and composable API, all of it is data driven.
 Your (test) configuration
-can be stored anywhere, such as your `user.clj` file or in EDN data stored somewhere.
+can be stored anywhere, such as your `user.clj` file or in an EDN data resource.

 Whatever your style or situation, enjoy!